Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 Q: Is there a matching pendant?

-We carry several dragon claw pendants in the collection, including stone-gripping designs that echo this ring’s talon-and-cabochon styling.
+We carry several dragon claw pendants in the collection, including stone-gripping designs that echo this ring’s talon-and-stone styling.
 Check the dragon pendants section if you want to build a matching set — claw ring on the hand, claw pendant at the chest, same scaled-silver language across both.

 Specs vs Reality